absolute-quantum/cats-blender-plugin/README.md

     - This prevents cases where the mesh would not move with the bones
   - Join Meshes now merges UV Maps correctly
     - This fixes disappearing textures
+  - Fix Model now unlocks all transformations on armature, mesh and bones
   - Fixed "Apply as Rest Pose" sometimes selecting the wrong shape key after the operation
   - Finally fixed CATS deleting bones and then claiming that they are missing
 - **Custom Model:**